Treaty 1: Negotiations

 The negotiations of Treaty 1 spanned over a period of eight days from July 27 to August 3, 1871.
-Led by governor Archibald and his commissioner Wemyss Simpson, the Canadian government invited the indigenous communities to attend negotiations for a treaty at Lower Fort Garry (or Stone Fort).
-Approximately one thousand indigenous individuals attended including adults and children of all genders, who were led by a number of chiefs that included Mis-koo-kenew or Red Eagle (also known as Henry Prince).
+Led by governor Archibald and his commissioner Wemyss Simpson, the Canadian government invited the Indigenous communities to attend negotiations for a treaty at Lower Fort Garry (or Stone Fort).
+Approximately one thousand Indigenous individuals attended including adults and children, who were led by a number of chiefs that included Mis-koo-kenew or Red Eagle (also known as Henry Prince).